MS in Psychology with a Concentration in General Psychology

 PSY 87701 Physiological Psychology

-Explains how the organism behaves from a physiological perspective, including neural functions, effects of drugs, sensory motor systems, biological rhythms, attention and motivation.Learning Outcomes:
+This course explains how the human organism behaves from a physiological perspective, including neural functions, the effects of drugs, sensory motor systems, biological rhythms, attention, and motivation.Learning Outcomes:

 - Evaluate course concepts critically and competently through interaction with Learners and Faculty Mentor